lojiun/deployment/Documentation/Infrastructure/infrastructure_README.md

 -  #### RDS:
  This is a  relational database service that makes it easy create database in the cloud and connect it to our backend app .
 The Postgres database used by Udagram app  is hosted on  RDS provided by amazon .

 -  #### S3:
-To organise, optimise, and set up access to your data, Amazon S3 offers administration options.
+To organise, optimise, and set up access to your data  Amazon S3 offers administration options.
   The frontend of Udagram is hosted on an Amazon S3 bucket,